 In the event that a student has a complaint involving a faculty member or wishes to question a grade, the student should follow the procedures listed below:

 - Meet with the instructor involved.
 In the best interests of both parties, resolution ideally should be reached at this stage.

 - Meet with the instructor’s department chairperson if resolution is not reached between the student and instructor.
 Meet with the Dean of the College, only in the event that the student feels procedures were not followed.

 - The Provost is the final decision-making authority.

-If the student wishes he/she may either initially or further pursue the matter with the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics.
-For ACEND contact information, refer to the ACEND Grievance/Complaint Procedure in the Students Handbook.
+After all other options with the Nutrition Science Program and The Sage Colleges have been exhausted, if the student wishes he/she may further pursue the matter with the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics.
+For ACEND contact information, refer to the ACEND Grievance/Complaint Procedure in the Students' Handbook.

 BS/MS Information Sessions

 All sessions are held on the Troy campus in Ackerman 300.